Italy coronavirus outbreak spreads south as cases spike - RFI

 The EU's health commissioner and other international health officials were also expected in the Italian capital Tuesday.

-Hundreds of people were confined to their rooms at a Tenerife hotel after an Italian tourist was hospitalised with a suspected case of coronavirus, health officials in the Canary Islands said.
+Hundreds of people were confined to their rooms in a Tenerife hotel after an Italian tourist was hospitalised with suspected coronavirus, health officials in the Canary Islands said.

+Croatia confirmed the first case in the Balkans region after a young man who recently returned from Italy -- which lies across the Adriatic from Croatia -- was found to have become infected.

+Austria also saw its first two cases confirmed on Tuesday in the Tyrol province, which borders Italy.

+One of the two patients is from Lombardy, but it is not yet clear how they contracted the virus.

-While no neighbouring country has closed its borders with Italy, several governments have announced additional measures for travellers arriving from Italy, in particular from the two northern regions of Lombardy and Veneto.
+While no neighbouring country has closed its borders with Italy, several governments have announced additional measures for incoming travellers, in particular from the two northern regions of Lombardy and Veneto.

 - 'Mission Impossible' -